0mWindyBug/WFPCalloutReserach/README.md

 WFPEnumUM and WFPEnumDriver can be used to enumerate all registered callouts on the system (including their actual addresses, to use just load the driver and run the client)
 WFPCalloutDriver is a PoC callout driver (mainly used it for debugging but you can have a look to see the registration process)

-the last section of the readme suggests some general ideas for taking it a step further and manipulating / silencing those callouts
+the last section of the readme suggests some general ideas for taking it a step further and manipulating / silencing  callouts

 # quick overview of the windows filtering platform
 if it's the first time you hear about WFP , I highly recommend you read https://scorpiosoftware.net/2022/12/25/introduction-to-the-windows-filtering-platform/